vpayno/exercism-workspace/go/phone-number/phonenumber-doc.md

 func ValidateInput(phoneNumber string) error
 ```

-ValidateInput returns an error if the phone number has invalid data in it\.
+ValidateInput returns an error if the phone number has invalid data in it.